koalagator/koalagator-browser-extension/README.md

 4. Click the .xpi file in Firefox and follow the prompts to install.

 When it comes up tick to 'Pin to toolbar'.

+### What to do if you cant see the gray/green koalagator square icon in your firefox toolbar.

-(If you are not asked to pin to toolbar during installation: you can click the puzzle piece in the top left of the firefox header bar and then find the extension and press the cog icon and _then_ click 'Pin to Toolbar')
+You can click the puzzle piece in the top left of the firefox header bar and then find the extension and press the cog icon and _then_ click 'Pin to Toolbar'.

-5. You should now see a square icon in your task bar (with a crappy pic of a koala on it).
+You should now see a square icon in your task bar (with a crappy hard to see picture of a koala on it).
+It will be gray or green or have yellow lines through it if there's an error (in which case try hard refresh the page and then notify us if still stuck).

 ## How to use the extension

-1. Toolbar icon setup: In Firefox, click the 'puzzle' icon and find the extension > click cog and then click 'Pin to Toolbar', a square icon should then be in your toolbar (which has a pixely image of a koala on it).
-It'll be gray wit the picture hard to see unless you are on an page for an event.

-2. Visit an event on a supported site (eg humanitix, facebook) event and wait until the koalagator icon turns green (signifiying its ready).
+1. Visit an humanitix/facebook/eventbrite (etc) event and wait until the koalagator icon turns green (signifiying its ready).

 3. Click (Green) Koalagator icon, it'll open to a new event page on a koalagator instance, review data and click create to save the event.